anonymoose2/reproducible-research_homework/README.md

 **c)** Find the exponent ($\alpha$) and scaling factor ($\beta$) of the allometric law for dsDNA viruses and write the p-values from the model you obtained, are they statistically significant?
 Compare the values you found to those shown in **Table 2** of the paper, did you find the same values?
 (10 points)

-low p values show how the model is a good fit.
-The p values for both 𝛼 and β, are low (2.28e-10 and 6.44e-10 respectively), which is statistically singificant.
+The output of the linear model gave an intercept of exp(7.0748) = 1181.807 which is the β value.
+The 𝛼 value is The p values for both 𝛼 and β, are low (2.28e-10 and 6.44e-10 respectively), which is statistically significant.
-Why is this significant.
-Similar to the values obtained in the original paper
+These values are the same as the ones found in Table 2 of the original paper

 **d)** Write the code to reproduce the figure shown below.
 (10 points)